-Professor Wen is the director of the College Foreign Language Division at Hebei University in China.
+Professor Wen is the director of the College of Foreign Languages at Hebei University in China.
 His specialties include applied linguistics and American culture.
-Professor Wen is also a member of the higher Education Foreign Language Advisory Committee of the Department of Education in China.
+Professor Wen is also a member of the Higher Education Foreign Language Advisory Committee of the Ministry of Education in China.

 Haiyan Wang 王海燕: Mandarin Instructor

 Mr. Gang Wang holds a Master's degree of Chinese language and literature from Hebei University, the partner university of Xavier University of Louisiana Confucius Institute.
 Mr. Wang has been a Chinese language instructor in the College of International Exchange and Education at Hebei University since 2005.
-Mr. Wang has also taught Mandarin to non-Chinese speaking students in Mongolia and Russia and brings rich Chinese language teaching experience to Xavier.
+Mr. Wang has also taught Mandarin to non-Chinese speaking students in Mongolia and Russia.
+He brings rich Chinese language teaching experience to Xavier.

 Shu Peng 彭姝: Administrative Specialist

 Ms. Peng holds an M.S. in Communications from the University of Louisiana at Lafayette, and an M.A. in applied linguistics from Beijing University of Aeronautics and Astronautics.
 Prior to becoming the administrative specialist of the CI, Ms. Peng was an adjunct Mandarin instructor at Xavier University, the first Mandarin instructor of the CI.
 She brings a wealth of language and communication skills to the Confucius Institute.